 Kondwani was one of our early scholarship recipients.
-Today this young woman, seen here as a shy secondary school student many years ago, is a Teacher.
+Today this young woman, seen here as a shy secondary school student many years ago, (maybe 2012) is a Teacher.
+Kondwani is featured in the film on the front page of the website.

 Malawi - three new students starting their secondary education at a girls boarding school.